← Back to Blog

 How to verify:

 Dubai REST app for existing buildings with registered service charges.
 For new projects, ask the developer for the estimated service charge and compare it to RERA-registered rates for comparable buildings in the same community.
-The bot's Pro analysis includes service charge data sourced via Google Search enrichment for specific buildings.
+The paid website analysis pack includes service charge context and web-sourced benchmarks for specific buildings where available.

 Why it matters: